kedacore/cncf-toc/proposals/graduation/keda.md

 Since KEDA was accepted as a CNCF Incubation project, we have been working hard to improve the project and have done 6 releases since then (v2.3 and newer).

-Every release introduced new scalers and different options to authenticate to external systems and have seen a lot of growth in this area.
+Every release introduced **new scalers and different options to authenticate to external systems** and have seen a lot of growth in this area.

-For example, KEDA v2.8 now supports 9 authentication providers (50% growth), including major cloud providers and HashiCorp Vault.
+For example, KEDA v2.8 now supports **9 authentication providers (50% growth)**, including major cloud providers and HashiCorp Vault.

 ![Authentication Provider Growth](https://raw.githubusercontent.com/kedacore/governance/main/cncf/graduation/auth-provider-growth.png)

-Our scaler catalog has grown from 32 to 51 scalers (60% growth) in 6 releases:
+**Our scaler catalog has grown from 32 to 51 scalers (60% growth)** in 6 releases:

 ![Scaler Growth](https://raw.githubusercontent.com/kedacore/governance/main/cncf/graduation/scaler-growth.png)

-As part of this effort, we have integrated Artifact Hub as our centralized place for external scalers to build an ecosystem for external scalers.
+As part of this effort, we have **integrated Artifact Hub as our centralized place for external scalers** to build an ecosystem for external scalers.

-- [ ] Image signing with Cosign (https://github.com/kedacore/keda/issues/2386)
-- [ ] ARM Support
-- [ ] Pausing autoscaling
-- [ ] Fallback support
-- [ ] Idle support
-- [ ] KEDA is secure-by-default and runs as non-root
-- [ ] Support for permission segregation when using Azure AD Pod / Workload Identity
-- Something on docs (searching scalers, external, auth providers)
+As part of our goal to make autoscaling dead-simple, we've introduced a new range of features to provide more control over the scaling process:

+- **Pausing of autoscaling** allows end-users to pause autoscaling for a specific workload to perform maintenance or other operations, without having to delete the `ScaledObject` or `ScaledJob` (~their autoscaling rules).
+- **Fallback support** enables users to define a fallback value for when the scaler is unable to get metrics from the external system.
+This allows them to avoid scaling down because of a dependency issue and keep their platform up-and-running.
+- **Support for idle** lets applications scale to 0 when there is no work to do, but use a minimum amount of replicas that is 1 or more.
+This allows users to save cost, but still have a decent chunk of replicas running once work starts.

+We have also made significant investment in enabling new deployment scenarios by providing **support for ARM machines** and are **signing all new container images with [Cosign](https://github.com/sigstore/cosign)** to verify their integrity.

+Our end-users can now benefit from security improvements that we have done now that **KEDA is secure-by-default and runs as non-root**, regardless if it's deployed through official Helm chart or raw YAML manifests.
+Additionally, Azure customers can now use permission segregation across the cluster so that team can use dedicated Azure AD identities.
+This is supported for both Azure AD Pod Identity as well as Azure AD Workload Identity.

+Our documentation has also seen a lot of improvements, with **listing of external scalers from Artifact Hub**, capability to **search across our scaler catalog**, dedicated page **around support in KEDA and managed offerings** and last but not least, **every authentication provider has a dedicated page**, similar to the scalers.

 ### Introducing transparency & guidance around how KEDA is governed

 Over the past year, we've introduced a variety of improvements to our governance model to make it more transparent and better reflect the community's needs in terms of expectations and building product-grade software:

-- We have introduced a more [in-depth roadmap](https://github.com/orgs/kedacore/projects/2) so that our community better understands our current priorities and what to expect in the next release.
+- We have introduced a more **[in-depth roadmap](https://github.com/orgs/kedacore/projects/2)** so that our community better understands our current priorities and what to expect in the next release.
 This initiative comes with [dedicated guidance](https://github.com/kedacore/keda/blob/main/ROADMAP.md) on how to use our roadmap, how we triage issues and when to expect new KEDA versions.
-- Our [scaler governance](https://github.com/kedacore/governance/blob/main/SCALERS.md) provides clarity on when a scaler should be built-in or external, how the community can contribute to our scaler ecosystem and what to expect in terms of maintenance
+- Our **[scaler governance](https://github.com/kedacore/governance/blob/main/SCALERS.md)** provides clarity on when a scaler should be built-in or external, how the community can contribute to our scaler ecosystem and what to expect in terms of maintenance
-- Our [support policy is now on keda.sh](https://keda.sh/support/) and provides clarity on what to expect in terms of support and how to get help.
+- Our **[support policy is now on keda.sh](https://keda.sh/support/)** and provides clarity on what to expect in terms of support and how to get help.
 This includes helping end-users use one of the [existing offerings with commercial support](https://keda.sh/support/#commercial-support).
-- Based on the CNCF Incubation feedback, we've [changed our voting process](https://github.com/kedacore/governance/blob/main/GOVERNANCE.md) so that multiple maintainers from a single company share the same vote.
+- Based on the CNCF Incubation feedback, we've **[changed our voting process](https://github.com/kedacore/governance/blob/main/GOVERNANCE.md)** so that multiple maintainers from a single company share the same vote.
-- A [release policy](https://github.com/kedacore/governance/blob/main/RELEASES.md) was introduced, based on end-user feedback in CNCF Incubation reviews,
+- A [release policy](https://github.com/kedacore/governance/blob/main/RELEASES.md) was introduced, based on end-user feedback in CNCF Incubation reviews
-- Our security policy and preventive measures are now [documented](https://github.com/kedacore/keda/blob/main/SECURITY.md) and have made improvements in this area:
+- Our **security policy and preventive measures are now [documented](https://github.com/kedacore/keda/blob/main/SECURITY.md) and have made improvements** in this area:
   - Automatically scan published images & Dockerfile in PRs with Snyk
   - Use Whitesource Bolt for GitHub & Trivy to find vulnerabilities in dependencies
   - Use GitHub Advanced Security to scan for vulnerabilities in code and identify vulnerabilities based on GitHub Advisory Database
-- A new [breaking changes & deprecations policy](https://github.com/kedacore/governance/pull/70) is being finalized to provide clarity on what end-users can expect and put guard rails on the changes contributors are allowed to make.
+- A **new [breaking changes & deprecations policy](https://github.com/kedacore/governance/pull/70)** is being finalized to provide clarity on what end-users can expect and put guard rails on the changes contributors are allowed to make.

 ### KEDA has grown to an industry-leading app autoscaler